Why this topic is important

 Financial incentives

 From 2030, the level of packaging tax in EU member states (including the Netherlands) will be based on the recyclability grade.
 The better the recyclability, the lower the tax.
-This creates direct benefits for customers with well-designed packaging.
+This provides a direct financial advantage for packaging that meets higher recyclability standards.

 What does this mean concretely for KIVO customers?

 KIVO actively supports its customers in future-proofing packaging.
-This includes:
+Support includes the following activities:

 - Redesign and optimisation towards Grade B or A, including through monomaterials or elimination of interfering elements.